 We need your help.
 Below are some of the ways you can currently volunteer to support Goldsmiths and its students.

-Students particularly appreciate hearing from alumni when they are thinking about their future careers.
+Students appreciate hearing from alumni when they are thinking about their future careers.
 The Alumni Office works closely with Careers Service and academic departments to ask alumni back to inspire students.

 For any of the opportunities below, please email alumni (@gold.ac.uk) specifying which volunteer opportunity you are interested in and your current job details (organisation, position and industry).

-Goldsmiths Connect Presents is a three part series of debates themed around specific sectors.
+Goldsmiths Connect Presents is a series of debates themed around specific sectors.
 Each event features a panel of alumni debating the most topical questions facing their sector followed by a Q&A and an informal networking session.

 Around the World in 7 Days volunteer